Advancing Mammal Conservation & Management

 FWCB faculty and their students are currently involved in research on several species of ungulates, tigers, wolves, and several species of bears.

 John Fieberg (Associate Professor) develops statistical and mathematical models that are used to analyze population trends and habitat use in a variety of species including black bears and white-tailed deer.

-James Forester (Assistant Professor) focuses on how large, mammalian herbivores and small carnivores respond to changing climate.
+James Forester (Associate Professor) focuses on how large, mammalian herbivores and small carnivores respond to changing climate.

 James L. David Smith (Professor) studies the behavior, ecology and conservation of tigers, as well as small carnivores, in south and southeast Asia.